 - While backpacking experience is really great, what would be extra important and nice to know is has your photographer ever back packed with all of their camera gear?

 - You should also ask them what is the longest hike they’ve done with their equipment.

 - It may be important to know if your photographer has hiked in the region before or photographed there.
 Some areas of the world are bear country, some have rattlesnakes and scorpions some have things to think about like tide charts, snow on mountains, mudslides; the list goes on and on.
 Understanding wildlife in the area and the weather conditions is super important.

 The great thing about being a two person team is it not only takes some of the weight off each others backs, but it goes a long way with helping our couples too.

 There are tons of options and there is an adventure out there for everyone.
 There are plenty of ways to get out there and camp with out backpacking!
 Don’t be afraid to talk to your photographer about your vision.
 Think about the experience that you want to have on your wedding.
 Here are some important questions to ask yourself:

 Looking for a photographer that is also into backpacking?!
 Look no further!
-We are a husband and wife team that eloped ourselves on a 74 mile hike and then did a separate 6 mile backpacking trip with our cat to celebrate our wedding!
+Adventure and Vow is a husband and wife team that eloped ourselves on a 74 mile hike and then did a separate 6 mile backpacking trip with our cat to celebrate our wedding!
 We love helping couples plan a wedding day that is authentic to them as a couple, connective to their love and the environment and that will be an experience of a lifetime.
-We offer Photo + Video and we are both ordained.
+Our packages offer Photo + Video and we are both ordained.
 We know what it takes to plan a backpacking elopement and what is important in preserving the memory.